t1gu1/nvchad/README.md

 ### Install Pre-requisites

 - [Nerd Font](https://www.nerdfonts.com/) as your terminal font.
 Make sure the nerd font you set doesn't end with Mono to prevent small icons.
 Example : JetbrainsMono Nerd Font and not JetbrainsMono Nerd Font Mono
 - Ripgrep is required for grep searching with Telescope (OPTIONAL).
+- When you open the first time, always check your setup with the `:checkhealth` command

+#### Windows user may have some extra steps
 - GCC, Windows users must have mingw installed and set on path.
 - Make, Windows users must have GnuWin32 installed and set on path.
-- When you open the first time, always check your setup with the `:checkhealth` command

 ### Nice little plugins added & ajustment (Cause not mentionned later in this doc)